New Smart Meter Rights 2026 — What Ofgem’s New Rules Actually Mean For You

 What to do:

-💷 Quick reference — what you’re owed
+💷 Quick reference — what you may be owed

 Situation Amount